Tonkatsu. Juicy deep-fried pork cutlet coated in panko breadcrumbs served with a tangy tonkatsu sauce. Ready in 30 minutes!

 Ingredients

-- Boneless pork loin chop: or substitute with pork chops with pork bone removed or thick slices of pork tenderloin.
+- Boneless pork loin chop: or substitute with pork chops with the bone removed or thick slices of pork tenderloin.

-- Salt: to season the surface of the pork
+- Garlic powder, Salt and Black Pepper: to season the pork

 - Beaten egg: to help our panko stick to the pork.